-This isn’t an exhaustive list, as birds communicate their emotions in many subtle ways.
+This isn’t an exhaustive list, as birds communicate their emotions subtly.

 Why Do Parrots Make Crying Noises?

-Because parrots don’t cry, they vocalize their emotions by making a series of unpleasant sounds.
-This is the best way to tell if your parrot is sad, scared, lonely, or depressed.
+Because parrots don’t cry, they vocalize their emotions by making unpleasant sounds.
+This is the best way to tell if your parrot is sad, scared, or lonely.

 Here are the most likely emotions your parrot feels when making these sounds:

 Worry brings out a range of troubling vocalizations and behaviors in parrots.
-They don’t cry, but they scream to warn their kin of danger.
-This could be due to:
+They don’t cry but scream to warn their kin of danger.
+This could be due to the following: